razorpay/ifsc/CONTRIBUTING.md

 7. Try not to leave any unexpanded abbreviations in the name
 8. Also ensure that the 4 character code is committed to `Bank.php`
 9. No period after `Co-operative`

+## Code Guidelines

+We use `prettier` for the javascript and `rubocop` for the Ruby code for style fixes